 Physical Therapy Guide to Shoulder Labral Tear

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
-You can contact a physical therapist directly for an evaluation.
-To find a physical therapist in your area, visit Find a PT.
+You can see a physical therapist directly for evaluation and treatment without a physician’s referral.* To find a physical therapist in your area, visit Find a PT.

 What Is a Shoulder Labral Tear?

-There are 2 types of labral tears:
+There are two types of labral tears:

 How Does It Feel?

-- Shoulder weakness, often on one side
+- Shoulder weakness, often on one side.

 How Is It Diagnosed?